Formatting Image - Ignore Formatting Image - Ignore

 English to Korean Greetings and Goodbyes

-By scrolling down, you'll find many ways of saying Korean greetings, split into two categories - first will feature the hellos, the next will contain the goodbyes, all listed from English to Korean!
+By scrolling down, you'll find several kinds of English to Korean greetings, split into two categories - the first category features the hellos and the next category contains the goodbyes.

 Hello ➔ Annyeong (informal)